 Every small business owner must have a basic understanding of federal income tax law.
 Knowing the law helps you avoid paying too much in taxes and protects you from the risk of paying too little.

-The thought of spending time reading about income taxes probably rates right up there with having a root canal without pain killers.
+For many people, the thought of spending time reading about income taxes probably rates right up there with having a root canal.
 What's more, if you're like most small business owners, you pay an accountant or other professional adviser to handle your taxes.

-One good reason is that you'll have a much better understanding of the various tax choices that your tax pro may lay out for you.
-Also, with a little knowledge on selected topics, you'll be able to identify potential tax advantages - and tax traps - in time to do something about them.
-Wouldn't it be nice not to hear your tax pro say, "I could have saved you a lot of money if you had told me sooner that you were thinking about . . ."
+One good reason is that you'll have a much better understanding of the various tax choices that your tax professional may lay out for you.
+Also, with a little knowledge on selected topics, you'll be able to identify potential tax advantages ( and tax traps) in time to do something about them.
+Wouldn't it be nice not to hear your accountant say, "I could have saved you a lot of money if you had told me sooner that you were thinking about . . ."

 Our goal is to call your attention to those income tax provisions most likely to affect a small business owner to help you take control of your federal income taxes.
 For starters, we've provided articles explaining tax issues in plain English, including these critical topics:

 - The basics of tax planning explains the difference between permissible tax avoidance and impermissible tax evasion.